-- 4.1 In its interpretation, application and enforcement of the Code, the Commission must, in accordance with its public law duties, act lawfully, rationally and fairly. - 4.2 More particularly, the Commission must act in accordance with: - its general statutory objectives and functions under the Act. - the rights conferred by the Constitution, the Charter of Fundamental Rights of the European Union, the European Convention on Human Rights insofar as applicable under the European Convention on Human Rights Act 2003 and the EU Treaties. - 4.3 Section 7(2) of the Act provides that, in performing its functions, the Commission shall endeavour to ensure that the democratic values enshrined in the Constitution, especially those relating to rightful liberty of expression, are upheld, and that the interests of the public, including the interests of children, are protected, with particular commitment to the safety of children.
-The Commission shall also endeavour to ensure the Commission's policies in relation to broadcasting services best serve the needs of the people of the island of Ireland. - 4.4 In addition, the Commission must endeavour to ensure that its regulatory arrangements (i) address programme material and other content which are harmful or illegal; (ii) take account of technological and societal change; and (iii) operate proportionately, consistently and fairly. - 4.5 Section 7(3) of the Act provides that, in addition, the Commission shall, inter alia: - stimulate the provision of high quality, diverse, and innovative programmes by providers of broadcasting services. - provide a regulatory environment that will sustain independent and impartial journalism. - promote and encourage environmental sustainability in the policies and practices of broadcasting services.
+- 4.1 In its interpretation, application and enforcement of the Code, the Commission must, in accordance with its public law duties, act lawfully, rationally and fairly. - 4.2 More particularly, the Commission must act in accordance with: - its general statutory objectives and functions under the Act. - the rights conferred by the Constitution, the Charter of Fundamental Rights of the European Union, the European Convention on Human Rights insofar as applicable under the European Convention on Human Rights Act 2003 and the EU Treaties. - 4.3 In its interpretation of the Code, the Commission will have due regard to the freedom of expression conferred under Article 40.6.1 of the Constitution, Article 11 of the Charter of Fundamental Rights of the European Union, and Article 10 of the European Convention on Human Rights. - 4.4 Section 7(2) of the Act provides that, in performing its functions, the Commission shall endeavour to ensure that the democratic values enshrined in the Constitution, especially those relating to rightful liberty of expression, are upheld, and that the interests of the public, including the interests of children, are protected, with particular commitment to the safety of children.
+The Commission shall also endeavour to ensure the Commission's policies in relation to broadcasting services best serve the needs of the people of the island of Ireland. - 4.5 In addition, the Commission must endeavour to ensure that its regulatory arrangements (i) address programme material and other content which are harmful or illegal; (ii) take account of technological and societal change; and (iii) operate proportionately, consistently and fairly.

-- engage in evidence-based decision-making in the exercise of its functions, and promote evidence-based decision-making by those with which it consults. - encourage compliance with the provisions of the Act, and the provisions of any code, rule or other statutory instrument made under it, in any manner the Commission considers appropriate, including by the publication of guidance as to how those provisions may be complied with. - 4.6 Pursuant to Section 7(4) of the Act, in performing its functions, the Commission shall have regard to: the safety of children, and published policies of the Minister for Children, Equality, Disability, Integration and Youth in respect of that matter; the regulation of gambling, and published policies of the Minister for Justice in respect of that matter; climate change and environmental sustainability, and published policies of the Minister for the Environment, Climate and Communications in respect of that matter; and published policies of the Government in respect of any of those matters.
+- 4.6 Section 7(3) of the Act provides that, in addition, the Commission shall, inter alia: - stimulate the provision of high quality, diverse, and innovative programmes by providers of broadcasting services. - provide a regulatory environment that will sustain independent and impartial journalism. - promote and encourage environmental sustainability in the policies and practices of broadcasting services. - engage in evidence-based decision-making in the exercise of its functions, and promote evidence-based decision-making by those with which it consults. - encourage compliance with the provisions of the Act, and the provisions of any code, rule or other statutory instrument made under it, in any manner the Commission considers appropriate, including by the publication of guidance as to how those provisions may be complied with. - 4.7 Pursuant to Section 7(4) of the Act, in performing its functions, the Commission shall have regard to: the safety of children, and published policies of the Minister for Children, Equality, Disability, Integration and Youth in respect of that matter; the regulation of gambling, and published policies of the Minister for Justice in respect of that matter; climate change and environmental sustainability, and published policies of the Minister for the Environment, Climate and Communications in respect of that matter; and published policies of the Government in respect of any of those matters.